jacksalillas/project-roberto/README.md

     brew install ollama
     ```

-2.  **Download the Mistral Model:** This is the language model that Roberto will use.
+2.  **Download the Language Models:** Roberto uses these models to think and understand.

     ```bash
     ollama pull mistral
+    ollama pull nomic-embed-text # New!
+For super-smart caching
     ```

 3.  **Clone the Project:** This will download the project to your computer.